Paramount Food Count

 $$$

 The classic that I left unconsidered for too long.
 Organic, seasonal Italian – basically a farm-to-table osteria in the middle of Carlton.
 Corkage isn’t cheap, so it’s the kind of place to bring your best botts (in the name of value).
 If you’re in the private room and with the ~*wine wankers*~ the team can adjust the set menu to complement the wines.
+There's a private dining room with room for up to 14 who have to all be on the set menu.

-What to order: Anything and everything seasonal and the classics.
+Anything and everything seasonal and the classics.

 BYO fee: $30 per bottle